andrewsilva9/stardata_analysis/README.md

 # stardata_analysis

-This is a repo that allows for analysis and reading of SCBW replays using TorchCraft, specifically examining the replays from StarData[https://github.com/TorchCraft/StarData] and the version of TorchCraft therein.
+This is a repo that allows for analysis and reading of SCBW replays using TorchCraft, specifically examining the replays from [StarData](https://github.com/TorchCraft/StarData) and the version of TorchCraft therein.

 ### Requirements / StarData Install:

 There are quite a few requirements for this to work, and they are not well-documented or easy to setup (in my opinion).
 Hopefully this makes it easier.

 First, you will need zstd-devel 1.1.4.
-This can be found here[https://github.com/facebook/zstd/releases/tag/v1.1.4], pull down the .tar.gz, then run
+This can be [found here](https://github.com/facebook/zstd/releases/tag/v1.1.4), pull down the .tar.gz, then run
 ```
 tar -xzvf zstd-1.1.4.tar.gz
 cd zstd-1.1.4/